Adult Fellowship Program

 Two-year fellowships are encouraged, but one-year fellowships are also offered.
 Several distinct training pathways are possible for the second year of fellowship and more supervisory responsibility is expected.
 Overall the program strives for a complement of at least 5-6 fellows.
 A separate pediatric epilepsy program admits 2 fellows annually.

-Interested applicants must complete an ACGME accredited Neurology residency by the time of entry and have a California license to practice medicine.
+Interested applicants must complete an accredited Neurology residency eligible for ACGME fellowship training by the time of entry and have a California license to practice medicine.
 Applicants should be moving toward a likely career in academic practice.
 Acceptance is on a competitive basis and applicants from diverse groups are encouraged to apply.

 - A curriculum vitae